JD/MBA, Stanford University

 Alex-Handrah Aime is an immigrant from Haiti

-Fellowship awarded to support work towards an MBA/JD in Law and Law at Stanford University
+Fellowship awarded to support work towards a JD/MBA in Law and Business at Stanford University

 ALEX-HANDRAH AIM is a Managing Director of Emerging Capital Partners (ECP) based in Johanessburg, South Africa.